-Since 2014, both the number of students - now 3,869 in 2018-19 - and teachers - 220 with 34 teaching assistants, have continued to grow.
+Since 2014, both the number of students - now around 4,100 - and teachers - 220 with 34 teaching assistants - have continued to grow.
 In common with more moderately priced schools, the senior management at GEMS Winchester Dubai is a mixture of British trained and experienced staff leading in the key positions, supported by predominantly Indian staff.
-The largest student nationality group is Indian, although the school does also have a small cohort of Emirati students - 54 in total.
-There are also around 70 students of Determination within the school - a relatively low number for a school of this size.
+The school currently has students from over 80 nationalities, with the largest student nationality group being Indian, followed by Pakistani, Philippino and Egyptian passport holders, although the school does also have a small cohort of Emirati students.
+There are also around over 230 students of Determination within the school.

 Staff at the school seem relatively happy - a staff turnover of 14% is well below the UAE average of 20-22%, though on the high side for a school that largely employs Indian teachers.
 With a teacher:student ratio of 1:18 - another increase - and not a particularly helpful one, the one positive that can be drawn from the situation at GEMS Winchester School is that it is still evidently popular with parents and students, largely, we suspect for practical reasons of location and cost.
 However, with the change of location, it remains to be seen whether this aspect of the school will retain its appeal.

-The KHDA inspection rating is one of the things resistant to change.
+The KHDA inspection rating is one of the things that has been resistant to change.
 Unfortunately, the school was rated Acceptable in its last inspection - the absolute minimum requirement of the regulator - for the eighth year in a row.